mpickworth/osm2xp/README.md

 ## Nearest plans

 * Generate cooling towers - using objects, like it's done for chimneys
-* Multipolygon support for forests & buildings
+* Multipolygon (e.g. poly with holes) support for forests & buildings
 * More options in the GUI